razorpay/blade/.changeset/odd-jars-brake.md

 "@razorpay/blade": minor
 ---

-chore: add `testID` prop to all components for react native
+feat: add `testID` prop to all components